 If you are asking this question, you are not alone.
 Many international students wonder whether their English skills are strong enough to succeed in A-level courses.
 This is a very common concern, and it is completely natural to feel uncertain before starting.

-The good news is that many students begin their A-level journey with English that is still developing.
-With the right attitude, supportive teaching, and an immersive environment, it is absolutely possible to make excellent progress.
+Many students begin their A-level journey with English that is still developing.
+With the right attitude, supportive teaching, and an immersive environment, you can make excellent progress.
 However, it is also important to be realistic about what A-level study involves and what level of English is required to succeed.

 What Level of English Do I Need?

-A-levels are academic qualifications taught entirely in English.
+A-levels are academic qualifications taught entirely in English, apart from the languages.
 That means you will be expected to read textbooks and academic articles, follow verbal instructions from teachers, participate in class discussions, write essays, and answer exam questions that require clear and well-structured responses.
 In short, a good level of English is essential for both understanding the course content and showing what you have learned.

 Can My English Improve While I Study?